-From time to time terminals across the country, especially on the West Coast tends to get congested.
-Due to the congestion, the berthing of ships may be affected leading to heavy delays for the customers which also results in loss of production, loss of business etc.
+From time to time, terminals across the country tend to get congested, especially on the West Coast.
+Due to the congestion, the berthing of ships may be affected, leading to heavy customer delays, resulting in loss of production, business, etc.

-To alleviate the congestion, port and terminal gates may be required to work at night or over the weekends to avoid daytime traffic.
+To alleviate the congestion, port and terminal gates may require work at night or over the weekends to avoid daytime traffic.

-Needless to say, adding night shifts to any operation means increased costs, especially for terminal operators as night time labor rates are always higher than day time labor rates.
+Adding night shifts to any operation means increased costs, especially for terminal operators, as nighttime labor rates are always higher than daytime labor rates.

-When terminal operators’ costs go up, it will naturally be passed onto the trade which then increases the cost of all commodities.
+When terminal operators’ costs go up, they will naturally be passed onto the trade, increasing the price of all commodities.

-PierPass OffPeak program was a program started in 2005 by the terminal operators specifically in the ports of Long Beach and Los Angeles to address these congestion and cost issues.
+PierPass OffPeak program was started in 2005 by the terminal operators, specifically in Long Beach and Los Angeles ports, to address these congestion and cost issues.

-The way this program works is that the terminal operators levy a charge known as Traffic Mitigation Fee (TMF) to the customers directly.
+This program works because the terminal operators levy a charge known as Traffic Mitigation Fee (TMF) to the customers directly.

 The Traffic Mitigation Fee pays for the night shifts and Saturday shifts and is designed to compensate for the daytime congestion in and around these ports.